NeuroCLIP: Neuromorphic Data Understanding by CLIP and SNN: Methodology

-CLIP is pre-trained on large image-text pairs collected from the internet and has shown great potential on zero-shot.
-It provides a new paradigm that matches images with their corresponding natural language descriptions, known as the prompt.
-In specific, for an ``unseen” picture from a dataset of $K$ classes, CLIP will generate $K$ textual features of category texts with $C$-dimensions by the textual encoder denoted as $W_t \in \mathbb{R}^{K \times C}$ and a $C$-dimensional image feature by the visual encoder denoted as $f_v \in \mathbb{R}^{1 \times C}$.
-Then the classification probability $ p \in \mathbb{R}^{1 \times C} $ can be computed as,
+CLIP is a model that could jointly understand the image and text content.
+It is pre-trained on a large dataset consisting of 400 million image-text pairs collected from the internet, thus having a powerful ability to extract transferable visual features and the correlation to natural language description, known as the prompt.
+Based on the diverse textual understanding ability, the CLIP has shown promising performance in open-vocabulary recognition.
+In specific, the model consists of two encoders, a text encoder $\mathcal{F}_T$ and an image encoder $\mathcal{F}_V$, both of which yield a single feature vector describing their input.
+For an “unseen” picture from a dataset of $K$ classes, one could construct $K$ text prompts, \textit{e.g.}, ``a photo of a [class name]'', CLIP will generate $K$ textual features of category texts with $C$-dimensions by the textual encoder denoted as ${\bm W}_t \in \mathbb{R}^{K \times C}$ and a $C$-dimensional image feature by the visual encoder denoted as ${\bm f}_v \in \mathbb{R}^{1 \times C}$.
+Then the classification probability $ {\bm p} \in \mathbb{R}^{1 \times C} $ can be computed as,